On tripartite common graphs: Introduction

 \begin{theorem} Every triangle-tree is common. \end{theorem}

-As implicitly evidenced by fewer known examples, non-bipartite graphs are more `likely' to be uncommon than bipartite graphs in two ways.
-Firstly, no examples of bipartite uncommon graphs, which will disprove Sidorenko's conjecture if exist, are known.
-Second, there is a well-known strategy to produce a non-bipartite uncommon graphs.
-That is, adding a (possibly large) pendant tree, e.g., a long path.
+Non-bipartite graphs are more likely to be uncommon than bipartite graphs in many ways.
+Firstly, no examples of bipartite uncommon graphs, which would disprove Sidorenko's conjecture, are known.
+Additionally, Fox~\cite[Lemma~2.1]{F08} observed that any graph with chromatic number at least four and small enough average degree is always uncommon.
+And most importantly, there is a well-known strategy \cite[Theorem~4]{JST96} to produce non-bipartite uncommon graphs.
+That is, by adding a (possibly large) pendant tree, e.g., a long path, to a non-bipartite graph.
+Sidorenko's counterexample, the triangle plus a pendant edge, for the Burr--Rosta conjecture can be seen as one of the earliest examples of this kind.

-Sidorenko's counterexample, the triangle plus a pendant edge, for the Burr--Rosta conjecture can be seen as one of the earliest examples of such kind.
-For another example, Fox~\cite[Lemma~2.1]{F08} observed that a graph with chromatic number at least four and small enough average degree is always uncommon.
-As a corollary, adding a long pendant path to substantially lower the average degree of the graph always guarantees that the resulting graph is uncommon.
-However, the same strategy does not apply straightforwardly to tripartite graphs.
-Fox instead proved in the same paper that the complete tripartite graph $K_{t,t,t}$ plus a pendant path of length $\Omega(t^2)$ is uncommon, but, at the best of our knowledge, there is no general statement that can be compared to the higher chromatic number case.

-Our second result gives a reason why adding pendant trees to tripartite graphs is not as powerful as the case for graphs with a higher chromatic number in constructing uncommon graphs.
-For a tree~$T$ and a graph $H$, let $T*_{u}^{v}H$ be the graph obtained by identifying $u\in V(T)$ and $v\in V(H)$. \begin{theorem} Let $t$ be a positive integer.
-Then there exists a tripartite common graph $H$ such that $T*_{u}^{v}H$ is common for every choice of tree $T$ with $e(T)\leq t$, $u\in V(T)$, and $v\in V(H)$. \end{theorem} In other words, there is a tripartite graph $H$ that is `robustly common' in the sense that adding any tree $T$ of bounded size does not break its commonality.
+Our second result states that for some tripartite graphs this strategy of adding a pendant tree fails when adding a small pendant tree.
+In other words, there are tripartite graphs that are `robustly common' in the sense that adding any tree of bounded size does not break their commonality.
+For a tree~$T$ and a graph $H$, let $T*_{u}^{v}H$ be the graph obtained by identifying $u\in V(T)$ and $v\in V(H)$.